What is in the video collection?

 How Do I Put Videos on Reserve and get Streaming Access for a Video Required for a Course?

-If we own a DVD and you are requiring that students in a course watch this video on their own time, please fill out a Streaming Video Request Form.
-If we do not own the video in DVD or streaming format, please fill out a Video Acquisitions Request Form.
-You'll see that the form includes questions about whether you require streaming access for course reserves.
+If you are requiring that students in a course watch a video on their own time, please fill out the Video Purchase and Streaming License Request Form.
+You'll see that the form includes questions about whether you require streaming access for dvd material we already own.

 A Word about Kanopy